andrewhavens/mad_chatter/README.md

     /youtube http://youtu.be/n1NVfDlU6yQ

+Or if I wanted to shake everyone's chat window:

+    /earthquake

-You can even create your own actions to do whatever you want.
+You can also create your own actions to do whatever you want.

-##Customizing
+## Customizing

 The goal of Mad Chatter is to make it easy to create, host, and customize your own chat server.
 Let's take a look at the different ways you can customize your new chat server.

-If you want to customize the html/css of your chatroom, you'll find them in the web directory.
+If you want to customize the html/css of your chatroom, you'll find it in the web directory.

 There is an example config file that shows a few examples of things you can customize.

 The extensions.rb file is for you to create your own chat extensions.
-You will find an example in that file.
+You will find a few examples in that file.

-##Contributing
+## Getting Help

+Feel free to submit a GitHub issue, or post to the [Google Group](https://groups.google.com/group/mad-chatter), or send me a message on GitHub.

+## Contributing

 Please fork and send pull requests!
 Or submit issues if you have suggestions on how to improve.

-##TODO
+## TODO

- - Add support for alternative web socket servers like Juggernaut, Socket.io, or Cramp and web-socket-js for better cross-browser support
+ - Maybe add support for alternative web socket servers like Juggernaut, Socket.io, or Cramp and web-socket-js
  - Add tests!
 (I'm new to this, so I need help)

 ##Copyright

-Copyright (c) 2011 Andrew Havens.
+Copyright (c) 2011-2012 Andrew Havens.
+MIT license.
 See LICENSE.txt for further details.